dannous/fanlab/README.md

 Two things are adjustable here and they pull against each other, so it's worth seeing both in the same place: **how loud the fan is**, and **how much light the projector puts out**.
-Philips fixes both.
+Philips sets both at a fixed point.
 FanLab lets you move both.

-Every fan figure is a percentage of full fan speed.
-Every light figure is the LED drive level — the percentage of the LED driver's own per-channel maximum that the light engine is actually being run at.
-Both are the numbers the firmware itself uses.

 ### 1. How bright each mode actually is